elastic/integrations/packages/cloudflare_logpush/docs/README.md

 # Cloudflare Logpush

-- The [Cloudflare](https://www.cloudflare.com/) Integration collects and parses data received from Cloudflare using AWS S3 bucket and HTTP Endpoint.
+- The [Cloudflare](https://www.cloudflare.com/) Integration collects and parses data received from Cloudflare via an AWS S3 bucket or directly to an Elastic Agent running the HTTP Endpoint.

 ## Compatibility